LEAD TECHNICAL DESIGNER

 Ham and Jam / April 2005 - November 2012

 A total conversion built on the Source Engine originally between myself and a friend due to the desire to create a WW2 game unlike any other.
-Responsibilities include team management and PR as well as residing control over the mapping team and coordination with other areas of the team for required content.
+Responsibilities include team management and PR as well as residing control over the level team and coordination with the team for required content.

 Fortress Forever / August 2007 - August 2008